code-y/redux-fluent/README.md

 ## Motivation

-[Redux](https://redux.js.org/) is great, *every recent web application was most likely been built on top of it*, however we really believe we can simplify it further and after our investigation we came out with:
+[Redux](https://redux.js.org/) is great, *every recent web application was most likely been built on top of it*, however we really think we can simplify it further and after our investigation we came out with:

  - **Reducers** usually tend to grow and become hard to maintain, 'cause of the amount of switch-cases.
  - Concepts such as **Action**, **Action Type** and **Action Creator** could be squashed into only one.
- - Find out a way to enforce standards.
+ - The push towards the standards should be stronger.

 ## Installation